rsamec/react-designer/README.md

 +   PDFRenderer - provide high-quality printed output on a variety of printers
     +   SimplePDFRenderer - transforms directly to PDF
-    +   HmtlToPDFRederer - transforms to PDF from HTML
+    +   HmtlToPDFRenderer - transforms to PDF from HTML
 +   HtmlRenderer - provide high-quality on-screen output
     +   InputRenderer - allow the user to fill in data in document
         +   SimpleInputRenderer - usage of simple custom controls